xbili/xbili.github.io/index.md

 layout: home
 ---

-Computer Science Graduate from the National University of Singapore (NUS).
-My interests lies in Artificial Intelligence and Software Engineering.
+Software Engineer at Edison Software.
+National University of Singapore class of 2018, graduated with distinction and focus areas in Software Engineering and Artificial Intelligence.
 I also play around with computer systems and architecture from time to time.

-#### Awards and Programs
+#### Academic Achievements

 - Final Year Research Thesis: Deep Learning on FPGAs
 - von Neumann Programme (vNP)